Impact-Site-Verification: 7a707631-b375-49f6-a2b7-0f318d096ab6

 9. Conclusion

-Winter has started and with it the annual holiday planning for the next hiking season.
-This is your opportunity for one of the most beautiful hikes in Europe.
-Adventure and full mountain enjoyment at the same time, including culinary delights from three countries with baguette, pizza and Swiss cheese fondue.
-A circular hike through idyllic valleys, along high-altitude paths and glacier tongues, and past fantastic glacier lakes - the purest Eldorado for all hikers and mountaineers.
+Winter has begun, and with it the annual holiday planning for the next hiking season.
+The perfect opportunity for you to plan one of the most beautiful hikes in Europe.
+An adventure that combines the ultimate in mountain enjoyment with culinary highlights from three countries - from baguettes and pizza to Swiss cheese fondue.
+This circular hike leads through idyllic valleys, along high-altitude trails and glacier tongues as well as past beautiful glacial lakes - a true Eldorado for hikers and mountaineers.

 As always, I recommend my video of the tour:

-Flight: It is best to take a flight to one of the airports that are close to the starting point, such as the airport in Geneva (Switzerland), the airport in Lyon-Saint Exupéry (France) or the airport in Turin (Italy).
+Flight: It is best to take a flight to one of the airports that are close to the starting point, such as Geneva Airport (Switzerland), Lyon-Saint Exupéry Airport (France) or Turin Airport (Italy).
 My experience relates to the airport in Geneva.
+I highly recommend using Skyscanner to find cheap flights – it's a great app that gives you a quick overview of the best flight deals.
+Here you will find an overview of all the relevant airports for your journey.

-Bus: There are regular shuttle buses from Geneva airport to Les Houches, the official starting point of the Tour du Mont Blanc.
-Some buses also go to Charmonix, but this is not a problem as Les Houches is easily accessible on foot from Charmonix.
-You can get your ticket in advance online or simply in the airport foyer, at the numerous counters offering shuttle services (note the time and public holidays).
-The journey takes about 1 hour and costs around 25 euros.
+Bus: A shuttle bus runs regularly from Geneva airport to Les Houches, the official starting point of the Tour du Mont Blanc.
+Some buses also go to Chamonix.
+Les Houches is easily accessible on foot from Chamonix.
+You can buy tickets in advance online or directly in the airport foyer at the numerous shuttle service counters (please note the time and public holidays).
+The journey takes about an hour and costs around 25 euros.
+I highly recommend the OMIO app for booking bus and train tickets.

 Tip: You can also start the tour in Chamonix, Martigny or Courmayeur (Italy).